 Before starting a project, it must be planned out.
 Calculating a rough estimate of the project’s cost can avoid any unwanted problems.
 The purpose of cost estimation is to finish the project on schedule and on budget.
-Your investor can become impatient with the shortage of budget.
+Your investor can become impatient with the budget shortage.
 However, an incorrect project cost estimation results in a failed project.
 Your chances of sticking to your spending plan and completing a project on schedule increase with the accuracy of your estimations.
-So, from the above discussion, we can easily get that cost estimation is very important for any kind of project.
+So, from the above discussion, we can easily see that cost estimation is very important for any kind of project.

 5 Steps to Create Project Cost Estimation Example in Excel